INSIDE: The Only Guide you need to plan for a visit to the Empire State Building for Kids. Updated 2019.

 Take a look here for the calendar of upcoming tower lightings.

 The building rises 1,860 steps from the first to the 102nd floor

 What’s at the top of Empire State Building?

 Atop the tower is the 203 ft (61.9 m) pinnacle, much of which is covered by broadcast antennas, and surmounted with a lightning rod.

 How many elevators in the Empire State Building?

 It has 6,500 windows and 73 elevators including service elevators.

 With thanks to Empire State Building Wikipedia

-Movies filmed at Empire State Building
+Movies that Feature the Empire State Building

 How many movies feature the Empire State Building?
 It has been featured in more than 250 TV shows and movies since the film King Kong was released in 1933.